 What is a fanfare?

 A fanfare is a short composition that traditionally announces important information.
-Over the next five months we will be using fanfares to call patrons to their seats.
+During 2015, Sydney Opera House patrons will be called to their seats by new fanfares composed by young Australians.

 Who composed the fanfares?

-Sydney Opera House fanfares are composed by one of eight Australians between the ages of 12-21.
-They are the winners of a nationwide competition with over 120 entrants.
-Each fanfare has been workshopped with renowned Australian composer Nicholas Vines then played and recorded by the Australian Youth Orchestra with conductor Nicholas Carter.
+Eight Australians between the ages of 12-21 were selected as winners of a nationwide competition conducted in 2014 that attracted more than 120 entrants.
+Each composition was workshopped with Australian composer Nicholas Vines and recorded by the Australian Youth Orchestra with conductor Nicholas Carter.
+The eight fanfares will be played during the year in succession, with each young composer’s work heard in every Sydney Opera House performance venue.

 The winners for the 2014 Fanfare Competition are:

-Yilan Yu (NSW); work title Arrival of the Queen of Mars; age 13
+Yilan Yu, 13, NSW: Arrival of the Queen of Mars

-Fanfare is a collaboration with Artology and the Australian Youth Orchestra, and is based on a concept created by London’s Royal Opera House in 2009.
+Fanfare is a collaboration with Artology and the Australian Youth Orchestra, and is based on a concept created by London’s Royal Opera House.

 Listen to the fanfares below!